VA Compensation Appeals for Choroidopathy – Everything You Need to Know

 You must identify a specific event or onset during your military service.

-If you are not aware of a specific event or onset during your service that led to your condition but feel that the stress and rigors of military life in general caused you to develop choroidopathy, your lawyer can review your military records and if appropriate help you identify an event that best encapsulates your experience.
+If you are not aware of a specific event or onset during your service that led to your condition but feel that the stress and rigors of military life in general caused you to develop choroidopathy, your advocate can review your military records and if appropriate help you identify an event that best encapsulates your experience.

 A Nexus Between the Two